TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-slowbackuprestore.md

   **If you are having a slow performance restoring the database from URL,**
    <BR>

-   - Please follow the above basic checks.
+   - Please follow the above basic checks
    - Many slow restore cases were fixed by following the article [Slow Restore on disk with 4K Sector size](https://support.microsoft.com/help/4088193/slow-performance-on-restoring-compressed-backup-on-disk-with-4k-sector)
    - We might have to check if the VM or disk is throttled affecting the restore performance.
 Quick way to work around is to resize the VM/Disk to the next size.

 ## **Recommended Documents**